kin8564/Pokemon-Slowdown/README.md

 ## Planned Features

 - All 151 Pokemon from Gen 1
-- Battle system accurate to Gen 1 minimum, future generations as deemed possible
+- Battle system heavily inspired by the fifth generation, with liberties
 - Physical / Special Split